 I’m going to keep this update a little shorter than normal.
 We are about half way through slow season and I have been working hard at updating and upgrading the boat when I’m not fishing.
 Everything is pretty good now for nearly any activity you are looking to do.
 Not the best, not the worst, somewhere right in the middle depending on conditions for the day.
-It is still hot here, so for fishing, it is all about early and late.
+It is still hot here on most days, so for fishing, it is all about early and late.
 We are heading into Fall, but the water is still really warm and the best fishing is during the lower light periods or if we catch a break and get a cloudy day.
-The reef bite is pretty good for yellowtail and mangrove snapper and the mangrove snapper are moving back to the bay side of the islands making a presence on the lobster holes and wrecks.
+The reef bite is pretty good for yellowtail and mangrove snapper.
+The mangrove snapper are moving back to the bay side of the islands making a presence on the lobster holes and wrecks.
+This is helpful on the windy days because the shallower waters provide much calmer conditions and good catches.
 Further offshore, the tuna fishing is really good…if you can get them past the sharks!
 We have no problem hooking them, but the landing ratio can be low, sometimes down to about 50%.
 Not all bad considering how many chances you get, but it is nothing short of a race to get your fish into the boat!
 Dolphin fishing continues to be spotty at best and there is always a chance of coming across a pack of them, but it is about getting lucky and being in the right place at the right time!

 In summary, now is a great time to get in on most everything you are interested in.
 I will be rested, the boat will be shined up and the crowds are long gone.
 Maybe a little hot, some days breezy or rainy, but nothing beats a great day on the water in the Florida Keys!
 Thanks to all of my customers that have supported and recommended my business to others.
 I work my butt off to give you the best day I can provide, in hopes of earning your business back next year.
 I am beyond grateful to be me doing what I do.
 This is my passion and I enjoy bringing my local knowledge and a diversity of activities for you and your family to enjoy.
 Thank you all, let’s do it again soon!!